Insight into preventing injuries caused by falls

 As many of the problems responsible for falling develop during early and middle age, initial efforts to prevent injuries should begin at a younger age.
 Many of the changes in muscle, bone, and the central nervous system are not inevitable results of aging, but are brought on by inactive lifestyles and self-inflicted damage from smoking, poor diet, and lack of exercise.
 Although hardening of the arteries is occasionally hereditary, in most cases it can be reduced by diets low in cholesterol and saturated fatty acids, as well as regular physical exercise.

-Tips to prevent falls among seniors
+Tips to prevent preventing injuries caused by falls among seniors

 - Have hearing and vision check-ups regularly.
 If hearing and vision are impaired, important cues that help maintain balance can be lost.